 You also may want to make a good old fashioned "pros" and "cons" list or write down some of your feelings and concerns about having sex; sometimes seeing the words on paper can help you reflect on your thoughts.
 If something stands out to you as a reoccurring theme or a nagging concern, it might be better for you just to hold off on making the decision.
 Now may not be the time for you to have sex, but you can always change your mind.
 In the meantime, enjoy getting to know your partner more intimately by going to the movies or concerts, eating lunch or taking walks, discovering your common ground, and learning more about each other, past, present and future.

 If or when you choose to have sex, male condoms are the most widely-used form of protection against both sexually transmitted infections (STIs) and pregnancy.
-There are myriad options for safer sex, however, and more information about protection can be found in Go Ask Alice!'s Sexual & Reproductive Health archive.
+There are myriad options for safer sex, however, and more information about protection can be found in the Go Ask Alice!'s Sexual and Reproductive Health archives.
 Here you'll find extensive information about safer sex and different types of contraception, where and how to get them, their effectiveness, and their advantages and disadvantages.
 You and your partner can also talk with your primary health care provider or a health care provider at your school's health services for more information and perhaps free contraception.

 Lastly, one note of caution: for both men and women, the "first time" experience can range from "earth-shatteringly amazing" to "no big deal" to "painful, messy, and awkward."
 The idea of having sex is often thrilling, but it's also good to keep in mind that things don't always go as planned.
 Communication with your partner will be vital, so that you can adjust, laugh, and create "the moment" as the experience unfolds.
 Being sexual with someone doesn't always come naturally, but rather is something that improves with time, trust, communication, and practice.

-Best of luck determining the decision that works best for you.Alice!
+Best of luck determining the decision that works for you.Alice!